[Investigation] Why are cross-country train tickets in EU still so complex?

 "That point was left a little more unguarded - that is true," says Bauzá.

-According to Green MEP Dalunde, there was nobody in the parliament delegation who was really passionate and knowledgable about the issue of open ticketing data.
+According to Green MEP Dalunde, there was nobody in the parliament delegation who was really passionate about and focussed on the issue of open ticketing data.

 "The focus [in the trilogue] was more on delays and bicycles, which is also very important.
 But it's not the same make-or-break issue to get European rail travel going," says Dalunde.